 Soda pop—the sugar kind or the diet kind—is the most acidic habit you can undertake.
 If you drink soda, it’s a virtual guarantee that you’ll have arthritis by age 50, and likely sooner, whether you’ve been formally diagnosed or not.
 Soda is not food.
 Nothing in it qualifies as food.
 It is simply liquid chemicals.
 A tennis teammate of mine was told by her M.D. (an osteopathic surgeon) that he would refuse to do knee surgery on her if she was going to return to drinking soda after the surgery, because it would just undo his work, and fast.

-Another popular “detox” has people drinking expensive, network marketed high-protein shakes and bars.
+Another popular “detox” has people drinking and eating expensive, high-protein shakes and bars.
 Again, this shows a fundamental lack of understanding of how the body detoxifies.
 Protein can be difficult to metabolize, especially when we manipulate macronutrients to eat more than our body was designed to be able to process, of any given macronutrient (fat, carbs, protein).
 Perhaps worst of all in this program and others like it I have seen, the whey or soy bars and powders are highly refined, made from inexpensive, hormone-grown cow excretions (whey protein) or estrogenic refined soy products.
 One of the worst aspects of this program, though, is the fact that all of our modern degenerative diseases have been linked to undigested proteins in the gut and in the bloodstream.
 We are eating far too much protein, so it’s a very unwise idea to manipulate macronutrients to increase protein, in a program designed to give the body a rest.
 This is an egregious example of people who are selling a product rather than studying and implementing strategies that restore our health.

 Some programs flying under the “detox” flag include eating almost nothing but protein, and some steamed vegetables.
 The only reason people achieve weight loss and may feel better temporarily on this program is the fact that they are not eating processed foods.
 Just because one class of bad foods is eliminated for a period of time, and a second class of bad foods remains, does not mean that the second class of bad foods are actually good foods!
 It merely means that your body is thrilled to have incremental improvement.
 I would prefer you to follow a sensible program that meets your needs nutritionally in all ways, rather than being part good, part bad.